moduware/moduware-tools/README.md

-# repository-api-client
+# Moduware Tools
-Client to work with Moduware repository API
+Various tools to work with Moduware platform